mdsmart36/my-family-connect/README.md

 BASIC ACCEPTANCE CRITERIA
 =========================
-* First user will register as the site owner.
+* First user will register as the site admin.
-* Site owner will be able to invite family members to participate via email invitation.
+* Site admin will be able to invite family members and setup new user logins.
-* User will be able to log in and log out of the site.
+* User will be able to perform basic login administration (edit / save username, password, password hint.
 * User will have a profile including basic biographical information and account settings.
 * After login, user will have a "front page" displaying recent news, photos, and event agenda
 * Users can post news, photos, and event items to the site.